Lugal-PCZ/PhotoCaptionTool/README.md

 2. Run PhotoCaptionTool with the following command:
    (_Windows_) ```python photo_caption_tool.py```
    (_MacOS / Linux_) ```python3 photo_caption_tool.py```
+   You will be presented with PhotoCaptionTool’s main menu.
+3. (_optional_) Enter E to edit PhotoCaptionTool’s presets (_see below_).
-3. Enter 1 to load a folder full of JPEGs.
+4. Enter 1 to load a folder full of JPEGs.
-4. Type the path to the folder of JPEGs or drag that folder onto the command window, then press enter.
+5. Type the path to the folder of JPEGs or drag that folder onto the command window, then press enter.
-5. Enter 2 to create a photo log.
+6. Enter 2 to create a photo log.
-6. Enter 3 or double-click on the “Photo Log.csv” file in the JPEGs folder to view and edit the photo log.
+7. Enter 3 or double-click on the “Photo Log.csv” file in the source folder to view and edit the photo log.
-7. Edit the photo log as necessary and save your changes.
+8. Edit the photo log as necessary and save your changes.
-8. (_optional_) Enter 4 to copy the the unmodified JPEGs into a “Renamed Photos” folder, with the subject and photographer prepended to the file names.
+9. (_optional_) Enter 4 to copy the the unmodified JPEGs into a “Renamed Photos” folder, with the naming convention indicated in PhotoCaptionTool’s presets (_see below_).
 HEIC files will be automatically converted to JPEGs.
-9. (_optional_) Enter 5 to created annotated versions of the JPEGs, saved to an “Annotated Photos” folder, with the subject and photographer prepended to the file names.
+10. (_optional_) Enter 5 to created annotated versions of the JPEGs, saved to an “Annotated Photos” folder, with the naming convention indicated in PhotoCaptionTool’s presets (_see below_).
 HEIC files will be automatically converted to JPEGs.
-10. (_optional_) Enter 6 to create a Word doc with the photos with captions taken from the photo log.
-You can then enter 7 or double-click the Word doc to view it.
+11. (_optional_) Enter 6 to create a Word doc with the photos with captions taken from the photo log.
+You can then enter 7 or double-click the Word doc in the source folder to view it.
+12. Repeat steps 3 through 11 as necessary, or enter Q to quit.

-## Editing the configs.ini File
+## Editing PhotoCaptionTool’s Presets
 The first time that you run PhotoCaptionTool it will create a generic configs.ini file in the PhotoCaptionTool folder.
-You can then edit that configs.ini file to preset data and tailor the way that the script generates its outputs.
+You can then edit that configs.ini file directly prior to running PhotoCaptionTool or press E at its main menu to preset data and tailor the way that the script generates its outputs.
 The available options are:
 * **exiftool**
   Edit this value to change the path to exiftool, if it is not installed in the default location.